storybookjs/monorepo-release-tooling-prototype/code/.changeset/big-singers-speak.md

 ---
-'@junk-temporary-prototypes/vue3': minor
+'@junk-temporary-prototypes/vue3': patch
 ---

 We really want to show a console log to cheer people when they are doing Vue.
-It would make them happy.
+This is an updated changeset.